ethereum/portal-website/pages/resources/faq.md

 The original pitch for Portal focused on delivering a network that allowed clients to serve JSON-RPC requests by fetching data on demand from Portal.
 Recently we've come to understand that this use case will likely be difficult based on network latencies, forcing us to re-evaluate our roadmap.
 Portal is still building the same functionality needed to serve JSON-RPC but we expect the performance of the initial versions of the network to be too slow to compete with centralized providers.

-## What can I do with Portal Network today?

-## Where is Portal Network going from here?

-## Why develop three clients in parallel?

-## With Ethereum's state constantly growing, won't Portal clients eventually stop being light?

-## How do you know Portal data is from the canonical Ethereum chain?

-## Could Portal Network be a blob storage layer?

-## Could Portal Network be a history storage layer?

-## Why is Ethereum data separated across multiple networks/sub-protocols?

 ## Why do we need the Portal network?
 This effort is motivated by two overlapping goals.